Citation, DOI, disclosures and article data

-Irreversible electroporation (IRE), also known as non-thermal irreversible electroporation (NTIRE), is a non-invasive soft-tissue ablation technique used for tumor ablation in regions that require very high precision and preservation of surrounding structures.
+Irreversible electroporation (IRE), also known as non-thermal irreversible electroporation (NTIRE), is a non-invasive soft-tissue ablation technique used for tumor ablation in regions that require very high precision and preservation of surrounding collagenous structures (vessels and ducts) and a reduced susceptibility to heat sink effects.

 In IRE electrodes are placed in tumor cells where they alter transmembrane potentials.
 This leads to permanent porous channels in the cell membranes causing irreversible damage and subsequently apoptosis.
 Apoptosis is a much more controlled way of cell death as opposed to necrosis.
 This is why the surrounding cells, vessels are spared 1,2.